-Tesla races past $100 billion in market valuation
+Tesla's furious rally pushes market value past $100 billion

-(Reuters) - Tesla Inc on Wednesday became the first publicly listed U.S. carmaker to cross $100 billion in market valuation, in a stunning rally that has seen its stock more than double in the past three months.
+(Reuters) - Tesla Inc shares surged on Wednesday, and the company became the first publicly listed U.S. automaker to cross $100 billion in market valuation, more than Ford Motor Co and General Motors Co combined.

-Shares of the company, which is already valued more than Ford Motor Co and General Motors Co combined, were up 4.8% at $573.20 in early trading.
+Shares of the electric carmaker were up 8.1% at $591.78 in late morning trading, continuing their furious rally that has more than doubled the share price in the last three months.

+It “speaks to the inflection in electric vehicle demand globally,” Wedbush analyst Dan Ives wrote in an email.

 The milestone comes less than a month after Tesla’s stock crossed $420, the price at which Chief Executive Officer Elon Musk had tweeted he would take the electric-car maker private.